bythewaykp/mailbot/README.md

 Go to https://console.cloud.google.com/

 > #### 1) Select "API AND SERVICES"
-+ Click Enable API and services
++ Click 'Enable API and services'
 +  Search for "Gmail API" and enable
 #
 > #### 2)  Select "OAuth Consent Screen"
 + choose "External"
-+ add mail ids of test users (The app will only be usable by them since it is in development mode)
++ add mail ids of 'test users' (The app will only be usable by them since it is in development mode)
 #

 > #### 3) Select "CREDENTIALS"